Helen Stylianou

 Stuart has been Minister Counsellor (Political) since April 2025.
 Most recently Stuart was Assistant Secretary for Fiji and Vanuatu after eight months as Chargé d’Affaires in Suva, Fiji (2023).
 Stuart has been previously posted to Tokyo as Political Counsellor (2022-23) and First Secretary Political (2016-2020) and to Solomon Islands and Malaysia.

 In Canberra, his roles have included Chief of Staff to the Minister for International Development and the Pacific, and Senior Adviser to the Foreign Minister.
 He also led DFAT’s Executive Branch Risk Management team which coordinated DFAT’s COVID-19 response.
-This team was recognized with both an Australian Day and Gender Equality Award for their outstanding efforts.
+This team was recognised with both an Australian Day and Gender Equality Award for their outstanding efforts.

 Stuart has two children and is a keen sportsperson interested in tennis, cricket, soccer, and rugby.